YiLimath/YiLimath.github.io/_pages/agent-system/architecture-views.md

 Static structure does not explain execution order.
-Use the tool-use page for a message sequence, the plan-and-execute page for a checkpointed workflow, and the human-delegation page for an approval swimlane.
+Use the tool-use page for a message sequence, the plan-and-execute page for a checkpointed workflow, and the human-in-the-loop page for an approval swimlane.
 Use the production page for gateways, caching, fallbacks, observability, and evaluation around the runtime.

 The figures deliberately share typography, palette, stroke weights, and arrow